stuarthayhurst/ammonite-engine/README.md

     - `build` will only allow running from this project's root directory (recommended, as the code is only a demo)
     - `system-build` + `install` will build the demo, but use the system copy of `libammonite.so`
   - Run `./build/demo` to launch the demo
-  - To compile in debug mode, use `make debug` or `DEBUG=true make ...`
-    - This will compile some extras in the code to help with debugging (every header gets `iostream`)
-    - It will also enable OpenGL debug warning, messages and errors
-    - Before swapping back to regular builds, run `make clean`

 ## Options:
   - Compiled demos have a few arguments supported:
     - `--help`: Displays a help menu
     - `--benchmark`: Start a benchmark
     - `--vsync`: Enable / disable VSync (`true` / `false`)

+## Debug mode:
+  - To compile in debug mode, use `make debug` or `DEBUG=true make ...`
+    - This will compile some extras in the code to help with debugging (every header gets `iostream`)
+    - It will also enable OpenGL debug warnings, messages and errors
+    - Before swapping back to regular builds, run `make clean`

 ## Build system:
   - ### Targets: